-Teaching young beginners effectively is one of the most important jobs in music education.
-But how often do we assess our own strategies for teaching beginner piano versus continuing to teach the way we’ve always taught (or, worse still, the way we ourselves were taught)?
+But how often do you assess your strategies for when you teach beginner piano versus continuing to teach the way you’ve always taught (or, worse still, the way you yourself were taught)?

 Why a Reading-First Approach is Wrong